 Comwave reserves the unilateral right to change, modify, increase, decrease, or add surcharges, connection fees as may be required from time to time.

 Comwave may at its sole discretion promote Comwave services from time to time through a variety of media channels.
 This may include free services for a specific period of time (promotional period).
 After the promotional period the Subscriber will be billed for services automatically.
-The Subscriber must call Comwave Subscriber Service before the promotional period has elapsed and request to cancel future service.
-All cancellations must be verbal to Customer Service.
-With respect to free trial periods for customers on a contract term the free period is deemed a bonus period and added to the contract term.
-For clarity, Customers who sign up to a 1 year term and are rewarded with 6 Free Bonus Months; the free months are added on top of the 12 month term for a total of 18 months.
+The Subscriber must call Comwave before the promotional period has elapsed and request to cancel future service.
+All cancellations must be verbal with Comwave Customer Service.
+With respect to free trial periods for Subscribers on a contract term, the free period is deemed a bonus period and added to the contract term.
+For clarity, Subscribers who sign up to a 1-year term and are rewarded with 6 Free Bonus Months; the free months are added on top of the 12-month term for a total of 18 months.
 Therefore 6 months are free and 12 months are billable.

 3.06 Equipment Returns

-Some Comwave services like Home Phone require equipment to be shipped (Telephone Adapter) from Comwave to the Subscriber for use with the service.
+Some Comwave services like Home Phone, Internet & television require equipment to be shipped (Telephone Adapters, modems, routers, set-top boxes) from Comwave to the Subscriber for use with the service.
 The following terms apply to Equipment Returns where applicable:

-(a) All equipment that must be returned to Comwave for any reason must be at the Subscribers' expense.
+(a) All equipment must be returned to Comwave at the Subscribers' expense.
 Comwave will not accept collect packages or pay to have packages picked up.
-All returned equipment must be returned to Comwave in perfect resalable condition in its original packaging.
-Equipment returned in less than perfect condition, will be charged for refurbishing.
+All returned equipment must be returned to Comwave in like-new re-salable condition in its original packaging.
+Missing or damaged components will be billable.
+Except for warranty replacement, a $25 restocking fee shall apply to each device.

 (b) Replacement: If the equipment is deemed defective by Comwave, and new equipment is shipped to the Subscriber, the Subscriber is responsible at his own expense for the safe return of the defective unit to Comwave in good physical condition at the address indicated by Comwave representatives.
 All returned equipment must be accompanied with a note inside the packaging with the RA number (Return Authorization).
 Equipment without an RA will not be processed by Comwave.

 (c) Cancellation: Upon cancellation of Comwave services, the Subscriber is responsible at his own expense for the safe return of the equipment to Comwave in re-sellable condition at the address indicated by Comwave representatives.
 All returned equipment must be accompanied with a note inside the packaging with the RA number (Return Authorization).
-If applicable, Comwave will issue the refund within six weeks from the equipment return date (Date in which the equipment arrived at the Comwave warehouse and a proof of delivery by signature can be established).
+If applicable, Comwave will issue the refund for any equipment security deposits paid within six weeks from the equipment return date (Date in which the equipment arrived at the Comwave warehouse and a proof of delivery by signature can be established).
 Equipment without an RA will not be processed by Comwave.

 3.07 Equipment Warranty